 The Western initiative will help us achieve goals of America’s Western Wildlands focal region and is centered around the critical values of water, healthy wildlife and forests, recreation and communities.
 It will create urgency and provide support for forest restoration on public and private lands at the needed scale to addressing the impacts that catastrophic wildfires, prolonged drought and reduced forest management have created.

-Western Waterways Initiative
+Waterways for Wildlife Initiative

 (CO, KS, MT, ND, NE, NM, OK, SD, TX, WY)

 The NWTF is developing a landscape-scale initiative to address the management of riparian communities and the conservation of these vital ecosystems, including the precious water resources they provide.
 By establishing cooperative partnerships, reliable funding sources, and supporting the implementation of “on the ground” improvements, this initiative strives to assist landowners and public land management agencies in restoring and managing riparian communities throughout the NWTF’s America’s Great Open Spaces and westward into parts of America’s Western Wildlands.
 This initiative will build off of very successful NWTF riparian initiatives, like the Northern Plains Riparian Restoration Initiative and the Southern Great Plains Riparian Initiative.
 These two NWTF initiatives have included collaboration with more than 218 partners, conserved more than 81,055 acres and put more than $12.6 million on the ground.
-The Western Waterways Initiative will build on our past successes through established partnerships, as well as present new opportunities to engage new, non-traditional partners like the irrigated agricultural community, municipalities and others concerned about water, wildlife habitat and the conservation of these ribbons of life.
+The Waterways for Wildlife Initiative will build on our past successes through established partnerships, as well as present new opportunities to engage new, non-traditional partners like the irrigated agricultural community, municipalities and others concerned about water, wildlife habitat and the conservation of these ribbons of life.